 Loss leader pricing

 Loss leader pricing involves setting a low price for a product to encourage consumers to buy other, higher-margin products.
-As a result, the company expects profits on the high-margin product to compensate for the loss leader product.
+The company expects profits on the high-margin product to compensate for the loss-leading product.

-Retail stores usually carry out this strategy, where prices are low, to attract consumers to visit the store, hoping they will buy other, more expensive products.
+Retail stores usually use this strategy, where prices are low, to attract consumers to the store and hope they will buy other, more expensive products.

 Razor-and-blades pricing

 Razor-and-blades pricing is a bit like a loss leader; however, it applies to two complementary products: razors and blades.
-Also known as captive product pricing or bait and hook pricing.
+It is also known as captive product pricing or bait and hook pricing.

 Companies take lower margins on main products and higher margins on complementary products.
 Apart from razors and razor blades, another example is printers with ink cartridges.